GautamBatta73/SidGautam/Versions/Prog_Language/Documentation/readme.md

 ### __SCRIPT_DIR
 This is a built-in constant that returns a string of the absolute directory path to the current script file.
 <br>
-This differs from the File.currentDir property, which returns the **EXECUTION PATH** of the program (i.e. the directory path of the script which was originally executed).<br>
+This differs from the File.execDir property, which returns the **EXECUTION PATH** of the program (i.e. the directory path of the script which was originally executed).<br>
 This constant returns the current file's directory path, rather than the directory path of the executing script.

 <br>